 Water is a precious resource that is used every day.
 About 75 percent of the Earth's surface is covered by water, but only 1 percent can be used for drinking because most water found on the planet contains salt.
 The limited availability of water combined with population and economic growth requires good conservation practices to ensure adequate supplies are available for the future.

-Our customers have reduced water use 38 percent over 2013 levels, and we appreciate all that you are doing to conserve water.
+In 2016, our customers reduced water use by 30 percent over 2013 levels, and we appreciate all that you are doing to conserve water.
+Please continue to conserve!

-Hoses must be equipped with a shut-off valve for washing vehicles
+Hoses must be equipped with a shut-off valve for washing vehicles, sidewalks, walkways, or buildings.

 Water use regulation enforcement

 The City will notify customers when there are violations of these water use regulations.
 This may be through use of a door hanger, email, phone call or letter.
 Violations are subject to fines and potential use of a flow restrictor on the water service.